developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 	        context.this.sendBroadcast(i);
 	}

-###COMMENTS
+###Comments
 This API function will have no effect if the specified Profile does not exist or is already associated with an application.

 DataWedge has a one-to-one relationship between Profiles and activities; a Profile can be associated only with a single activity.
 When a Profile is first created, it's not associated with any application, and will not be activated until associated.
 This makes it possible to create multiple unassociated Profiles.

 This API function activates such Profiles.

-For example, let's say that ProfileA is unassociated and ProfileB is associated with activity B. If activity A is launched and uses `SwitchToProfile` function to switch to ProfileA, then ProfileA will be active whenever activity A is in the foreground.
+For example, let's say that ProfileA is unassociated and ProfileB is associated with activity B. If activity A is launched and uses the `SwitchToProfile` function to switch to ProfileA, then ProfileA will be active whenever activity A is in the foreground.
 When activity B comes to the foreground, DataWedge will automatically switch to ProfileB.

 When activity A returns to the foreground, the app must use `SwitchToProfile` again to switch back to ProfileA.
 This would be done in the `onResume` method of activity A.